jjasghar/pxe_dust-cookbook/README.md

 Description
 ===========

-This cookbook handles local bootstrapping and PXE booting life cycle with 3 recipes:
+This cookbook handles local bootstrapping and PXE booting life cycle:

 * **server**: Configures a tftpd server for serving Ubuntu and Debian installers over PXE.
 * **installers**: Downloads the Chef full stack installers and writes out Chef bootstraps.
 * **bootstrap_template**: Builds a template for use with `knife` to take advantage of the locally mirrored content.
+* **esxi**: Bootstraps ESXi via PXE.

 Requirements
 ============